 Although there are no formal science SATs for all, ‘science sampling’ was reintroduced in 2014.
 Under this system, 9,500 children – five children from 1,500 schools – are randomly selected to take a science test.
 Schools that are selected will be notified by mid-May, and are legally obliged to participate if chosen.
 Science sampling takes place every two years, so there will be no compulsory science tests in 2015.
 Children will be awarded a level for science based on their teacher's assessment.

 - Other subjects, including English writing, speaking and listening, are assessed by teachers rather than by children taking a formal written test.
 This assessment data is then submitted to the Department for Education, and is subject to moderation.

-- If there is a discrepancy between your child's SAT results and the level their teacher thinks they are working at, the teacher's assessment level will take precedence.
+- If there is a discrepancy between your child's SATs results and the level their teacher thinks they are working at, the teacher's assessment level will take precedence.

 - Children’s progress, as well as their achievement, will be measured and reported on in school performance tables.

 - You will be told your child's national curriculum levels in July 2015.

 - Teacher assessments are passed on to secondary schools so they can be used in planning for Year 7 teaching.